BiruLyu/Problem-Solving/courses/csci572-information-retrieval/crawling-in-one.md

 2. Second Generation : _**cloaking**_ ==> return different pages to crawler and users
 3. Third Generation : **_doorway page_** ==> contain highly ranked text and metadata

 # The Mercator Web Crawler

 ![](https://ws4.sinaimg.cn/large/006tNc79gy1fk1fxk6csbj31kw16o1kx.jpg)

+# Measuring and Tuning a Crawler reduces to:

++ Improving URL parsing speed
++ Improving network bandwidth speed
++ Improving fault tolerance

+# <a name = "DNS-chaching"></a>DNS caching, pre-fetching and resolution

++ **DNS caching** :
+  build a caching server that retains IP-domain name mappings previously discovered
++ Pre-fetching client:
+  once the page is parsed immediately make DNS resolution requests to the caching server; if unresolved, use **UDP(User Datagram Protocol)** to resolve from the DNS server.
++ Customize the crawler so it allows issuing of many resolution requests simultaneously; there should be many DNS resolvers.

+# Multi-Threaded Crawling

+One bottleneck is **network delay** in downloading individual pages.

+It is best to have **multiple threads** running in parallel each requesting a page from a different host.

+**Distributed** URL's to threads to guarantee equitable distribution of requests across different hosts <u>maximize</u> through-put** and avoid overloading any single